Politics

 Share

 Abubakar’s commitment to youth empowerment was further demonstrated in December 2022 during a campaign rally in Lafia, Nasarawa State.
 He reiterated his dedication to creating employment opportunities for youth and women, underscoring the importance of infrastructure development in Nasarawa.
-He remarked, “I want to thank the people of Nasarawa for this .
+He remarked, “I want to thank the people of Nasarawa for this support.
 I want to reiterate our commitment to the employment of youths and women in Nigeria.
 This is why my administration will set aside $10b for this purpose.” (premiumtimesng.com)

-Abubakar’s consistent emphasis on youth empowerment reflects his of the demographic’s potential to drive Nigeria’s progress.
-Through proposed commitments, advocacy for education, and support for initiatives like WOTCLEF, he aims to equip young Nigerians with the tools and opportunities necessary for a prosperous future.
+Abubakar’s consistent emphasis on youth empowerment reflects his recognition of the demographic’s potential to drive Nigeria’s progress.
+Through proposed financial commitments, advocacy for education, and support for initiatives like WOTCLEF, he aims to equip young Nigerians with the tools and opportunities necessary for a prosperous future.

 Share